New Jersey Consumer Class Action Lawyer: How do I file a class action in New Jersey?

 Class Actions lawsuits are a method where one individual acts on behalf of many individuals who have a very similar claim.
 As an example, a bank or a credit card company charges an improper fee, a small fee, to all bank or credit card customers.
 This would be a situation that would lend itself to a class action.
 A case is filed as a class action but must be certified or approved by the Court.
 The Court then has to approve any settlement and any notice to the class agreed upon by the lawyers.
 In order to be certified there are several requirements.
 The plaintiff's claim must be similar in many ways to the other, absent, class members to be fair to the defendant and the absent class members.

 Class Action lawsuits have become a common sight in the civil system, both at the state and federal level.
 Thousands of class actions are filed every year, both high profile and non-discreet.
+A knowledgeable New Jersey consumer class action lawyer is needed to handle these types of matters.

 Class action Lawsuits under New Jersey Law are permitted as a device to permit one person to act on behalf of others who are similarly situated.
 This person is known as a class action representative.
 This representative has various duties to the class in a fiduciary capacity.
 The New Jersey Court Rules make reference to various requirements to permit this individual person to act on behalf of all the other persons similarly situated.
 Frequently individuals proffer the same question: don’t you need many individuals to have a class action?
 No, the point of a class action is to have one person rather than numerous individuals, and this one individual can act on their behalf.
 This person is only permitted to act as a class action representative, on the other person’s behalf, if he has completed a strict set of requirements which is reviewed and approved by the Court.
 Not anybody can be a class action representative.
 There have been to very stringent requirements, as set forth by the New Jersey Supreme Court.
+Our consume class action lawyer can help you make this determination.

 New Jersey law favors the certification of class actions in consumer cases.
 There have been numerous cases certified by various New Jersey courts as class actions.
 This includes many consumer class actions.